cb-42/AnNOTEator/README.md

 ```

-# Custom training and pre-trained Model (For Data Scientists)
+# Custom training and pre-trained models (for Data Scientists)
-We have uploaded a pre-trained model in the <folder>, which is used in the prediction by default.
-The pre-trained model is a convolutional neural network (ConvNet) model that trained on the Expanded Groove MIDI Dataset (E-GMD) from the Google Magenta project.
+We have uploaded various pre-trained models in the [pretrained_models folder](https://github.com/cb-42/siads_697_capstone_annoteators/tree/main/inference/pretrained_models/annoteators), differing primarily by augmentation strategy.
+The unaugmented base model is used in prediction by default.
+Each pre-trained model is a convolutional neural network (ConvNet) model that trained on the Expanded Groove MIDI Dataset (E-GMD) from the Google Magenta project.
 We also provided all the nessesary tooling for anyone that wishes to replicate or modify the training pipeline.

 ## Source data
 This project used The Expanded Groove MIDI Dataset (E-GMD) for model development.
 E-GMD Dataset is a large dataset of human drum performances, with audio recordings annotated in MIDI.
 E-GMD contains 444 hours of audio from 43 drum kits and is an order of magnitude larger than similar datasets.
 It is also the first human-performed drum transcription dataset with annotations of velocity.

 The E-GMD dataset was developed by a group of Google Researchers.
 For more information about the dataset, please visit their site: [The Expanded Groove MIDI Dataset](https://magenta.tensorflow.org/datasets/e-gmd).

 ## How were the data processed for model training?
 <img src="img/data_preparation.jpg" alt="Data Processing Diagram" width="740">